Muhammad Suleiman: Career

-Suleiman had been a top aide to Bashar al Assad even before he assumed the presidential office, from the time he appeared as heir to succeed his father, Hafez al-Assad, as president.
-Former Director General of Mossad Meir Dagan used to refer to him as the 'Commander of the Shadow Army'.
-Israel's Military Intelligence AMAN believed he had 'extraordinary organizational and logistical abilities'.
+Former Director General of Mossad Meir Dagan used to refer to him as the "Commander of the Shadow Army".
+Israel's Military Intelligence AMAN believed he had "extraordinary organizational and logistical abilities".
 He was also in charge of highly classified military and intelligence work, such as handling relations with the IAEA and the construction of the nuclear Al Kibar facility.
 He handled secretive intelligence affairs for the president and was reportedly also in charge of arms transfers from Syria to Hezbollah and Hamas in neighbouring Lebanon and Gaza.
 He had also built very close ties with Hezbollah's chief of staff Imad Mughniyeh and Iranian General Qasem Soleimani.